energywebfoundation/origin/docs/user-guide-reg-onboarding.md

 #### Registering Users

-To view the user registration interface, click  “Register” in the top right hand corner of the Origin interface:
+To view the user registration interface, click 'Register' in the top right hand corner of the Origin interface:

 ![register](images/onboarding/onboarding2-register.png)